-Data Custodians are University personnel or designated third-party agents responsible for the operation and management of information systems which collect, manage, process, or provide access to University Data.
-Data Custodians must be authorized by the appropriate Data Stewards following procedures outlined in the UO Minimum Information Security Controls Standard (see Related Resources, below).
+Data Custodians are university personnel or designated third-party agents responsible for the operation and management of information systems which collect, manage, process, or provide access to University Data.
+Data Custodians must be authorized by the appropriate Data Stewards following procedures outline din the UO Minimum Information Security Controls Standard (see Related Resources, below).
 Data Custodians' responsibilities include:

-- Applying the UO Minimum Information Security Controls appropriate to the classification level of the data and other information assets in their custody. - Complying with applicable University acceptable use and computer security policies, standards, and procedures. - The application of this and related policies and procedures to the systems, data, and other information resources under their care or control. - Managing Data Consumer access as authorized by appropriate Data Stewards. - Following data handling and protection policies and procedures established by Data Stewards and the CISO.
+- Applying the UO Minimum Information Security Controls appropriate to the classification level of the data and other information assets in their custody - Complying with applicable University acceptable use and computer security policies, standards, and procedures. - Managing Data Consumer access as authorized by appropriate Data Stewards - Following data handling and protection policies and procedures established by Data Stewards and the CISO.